Massachusetts Climate Action Network (MCAN) Executive Director

 ● Familiarity with grassroots organizing.

-● Financial acumen sufficient to guarantee accountability and understanding of non-
+● Financial acumen sufficient to guarantee accountability and understanding of non- profit management.

 ● Self-initiation of tasks and the ability to succeed with minimal oversight.